xavierlopeze/connect4/README.md

 # connect4
 Connect 4 game using a simple heuristic function coded in C.

-This game has been fully developed by Xavier López as an assignment of the subject "Advanced Programming", Bachelors degree in Mathematics at UAB.
+This game has been fully developed by Xavier López as an assignment of the class "Advanced Programming", Bachelors degree in Mathematics at UAB.

 ## Getting Started